-The following IP guidance note Produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:
+The following IP practice note Produced in partnership with Angela Fox of Maucher Jenkins provides comprehensive and up to date legal information covering:

 A key plank in the IPEC’s structure is active judicial case management, which is carried out using a cost-benefit approach and which encourages the parties to identify at an early stage the issues and the steps they intend to take in the proceedings.
 As a result, trials in the IPEC typically take no longer than two days, and frequently can be heard in a day or half-day.
 The combination of active judicial case management and caps on recoverable costs (discussed in the Practice Note: Intellectual Property Enterprise Court—costs capping in practice) gives parties a strong incentive to deploy resources in a focused and proportionate way.